Brown Pelican Facts

-The unassuming, yet still lovely, Brown Pelican actually have several claims to distinctiveness.
-Apparently, one just wasn’t enough for this remarkable animal.
-Shall we rattle them off?
+- Most notably, the unassuming, yet still lovely, Brown Pelican actually has several claims to distinctiveness.
+Apparently, one just wasn’t enough for this rather remarkable animal.

-Fortunately, their population, unlike numerous other creatures, appears to be stable, and of sufficient number.
-The IUCN has listed the Brown Pelican as a species of Least Concern.
+- Finally, its population, unlike numerous other creatures, appears to be stable, and of sufficient number.
+The IUCN has therefore listed the Brown Pelican as a species of Least Concern.

 Brown Pelican Physical Description

-Their coloring (not surprisingly, given the name) is predominantly shades of brown.
-There is also gray, black, and white mixed in.
+In addition, its coloring (not surprisingly, given the name) predominantly shows shades of brown.
+Gray, black, and white also present themselves.

-The head is typically white or gray in color.
-Amazingly, internal air sacs beneath their skin and bones make them extremely buoyant.
+Finally, the head typically displays white or gray in color.
+Amazingly, internal air sacs beneath the skin and bones make it extremely buoyant.

 Brown Pelican Distribution, Habitat, and Ecology

-The Brown Pelican is endemic to the full length of the coastal regions of North and South America.
-They appear especially common in the Gulf of Mexico.
+The Brown Pelican evolved as endemic to the full length of the coastal regions of North America and South America.
+It also appears especially common in the Gulf of Mexico.
 Younger individuals often stray into inland lakes and waterways.

-They also like to inhabit mangrove swamps.
-This avian is especially gregarious, typically living in large flocks throughout the year.
+Most also like to inhabit mangrove swamps.
+Further, this avian is especially gregarious, typically living in large flocks throughout the year.

-Though their principal prey is fish, they will occasionally feed on small crustaceans and amphibians.
-They nest in large colonies, usually on islands or in mangrove swamps.
+Though its principal prey is fish, it will also occasionally feed on small crustaceans and amphibians.
+The animal nests in large colonies, usually on islands or in mangrove swamps.